 1.)
 Get outside!

-With nicer weather comes great opportunity to experience God’s beauty in creation and let it shape our prayers and our worship.
+Whether you’re in an unseasonable warm or cold place, getting outside is a great way to connect with our Creator.
+Breathe in the sights of God’s beauty in creation and let it shape our prayers and our worship.
 Take a prayer walk around your neighborhood, asking God to give you His heart for your city and the people there—and let the sights and sounds of where you live inspire your prayers.
 Or go on a hike and take your Bible with you and read Psalm 19 or Psalm 8 out loud, thanking God for how He’s created the earth and given you life.
-Swim in the ocean (or the pool!) and break to read John 7:37-39, considering the living water that Christ gives to us that sustains our very spirit.
+If you’re lucky enough to be in a warm location, take a dip in a pool (or a hot tub!) and read John 7:37-39, considering the living water that Christ gives to us that sustains our very spirit.

-With a little creativity, our time outdoors in the summer can be a wonderful way to attend to God’s presence in the world and to thank Him for His goodness and love!
+With a little creativity, our time outdoors can be a wonderful way to attend to God’s presence in the world and to thank Him for His goodness and love!

 2.)
 Make the effort to get to church.

 I know, I know.
-With summer travel, vacations and holidays, it’s easy to blow off church on the weekends.
-But even if you’re traveling, find a church in town you can attend on Sunday.
+Life gets busy and it’s so tempting to stay curled up in the warmth of your bed on an early Sunday morning.
+Or maybe you’re traveling and visiting friends, and it’s easy to blow off church on the weekends.
+But attending church isn’t just something you can check off a list.
 It’s a wonderful way to continue to growing in relationship with God, to get to know other believers and to experience church in a new way.
 God’s people are worshipping all over the world—go ahead and join them, wherever you are!

 3.)
 Mix up your Bible-reading routine.

-Instead of getting stuck in a rut this summer or doing the same old thing in your personal devotional life, consider trying something new.
-Join a summer study at your church or in your city, or join an online community participating in a Bible study together (for example, shereadstruth.com and hereadstruth.com are great places to start).
+Instead of getting stuck in a rut by doing the same old thing in your personal devotional life, consider trying something new.
+Join a Bible study at your church or in your city, or join an online community participating in a Bible study together (for example, shereadstruth.com and hereadstruth.com are great places to start).

 If you’re already in a group study, consider a new way of engaging the Bible personally through the practice of Lectio Divina or a similar spiritual discipline.